THE BLUE PLAQUE ROUTE

 • The Leet Court: - when still one of our seven pubs, The Plough hosted the Leet Court on behalf of the Earl of Westmorland

 This particular building is three hundred years old and regularly hosted the annual Court Leet meeting during which financial matters such as Quit Rents were dealt with by the steward from Apethorpe Manor on behalf of the Earl of Westmorland.
-The table around which the officials sat still remains in the kitchen of this property, having been too big to remove when the former owners moved out.
+The table around which the officials sat still remains in the kitchen of this property, having been returned to its original home, being too big for the kitchen when the previous owners moved out.
 During the course of the Leet Court the pub would provide food and drink to those attending courtesy of the Earl, calling into question how much profit he made during this event

 • Pub-cum-sweet shop: - many businesses 'doubled up' and The Plough also offered the village children a much loved sweet shop